5. How to know oneself and cast off one’s corrupt dispositions

 Words of Almighty God of the Last Days

-God uses various means to get people to know themselves.
-He has prepared all manner of environments for people to expose their corruption, and to get them to know themselves progressively through experience.
-Whether it’s the revelation of God’s words or His judgment and chastisement, do you understand what the ultimate purpose of God doing this work is?
+God uses various ways of working to have people know themselves.
+He arranges all manner of environments to reveal people’s corruption so that they can come to know themselves gradually through experience.
+Whether it be God exposing the corruption of man, or God revealing man through various trials, are you clear about what the ultimate purpose of God doing this work is?
 God’s ultimate purpose in doing His work this way is to allow every person who experiences His work to know what man is.
-And what does this entail, this “knowing what man is”?
-It entails letting man know his identity and his status, his duty and his responsibility.
-It means letting you know what it means to be human, letting you understand who you are.
+And what content falls under “what man is”?
+Man’s identity and status, his duty and responsibility.
+God’s purpose is to let you know what man is really like, and let you understand who you are.
 This is God’s ultimate goal in getting people to know themselves.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 To pursue dispositional change, one must first be able to recognize their own corrupt disposition.
 Truly knowing oneself involves seeing through and thoroughly dissecting the essence of their corruption, as well as recognizing the various states a corrupt disposition gives rise to.
 It is only when someone clearly understands their own corrupt states and corrupt disposition that they can hate their flesh and hate Satan, which only then brings about dispositional change.
 If they cannot recognize these states, and fail to make the connections and match them up to themselves, can their disposition change?
 It cannot.
-Dispositional change requires one to recognize the different states their corrupt disposition produces; they must reach a point of not being controlled by their corrupt disposition and putting the truth into practice—only then can their disposition begin to change.
-If they cannot recognize the origin of their corrupt states, and only constrain themselves according to the words and doctrines they understand, then even if they have some good behavior and change a bit on the outside, it cannot be considered as dispositional transformation.
+Dispositional change requires one to recognize the different states their corrupt disposition produces; they must reach a point of not being constrained by their corrupt disposition and putting the truth into practice—only then can their disposition begin to change.
+If they cannot recognize the origin of their corrupt states, and only restrain themselves according to the words and doctrines they understand, then even if they have some good behavior and change a bit on the outside, it cannot be considered as dispositional transformation.
 Since it cannot be considered as dispositional transformation, what, then, is the role that most people play during the course of performing their duty?
-It is the role of a service-doer; they merely exert themselves and busy themselves with tasks.
+It is the role of a laborer; they merely exert themselves and busy themselves with tasks.
 Although they are also performing their duty, most of the time they are only focused on getting things done, not seeking the truth but just exerting effort.
 Sometimes, when they’re in a good mood, they’ll put in extra effort, and sometimes when their mood is bad they’ll hold back a bit.
 But afterward they’ll examine themselves and feel remorse, so they’ll put in more effort again, believing this to be repentance.
 Actually, this is not true change, nor is it true repentance.
 True repentance begins with knowing oneself; it begins with a shift in behavior.
-Once someone’s behavior has shifted, and they can forsake their flesh, put the truth into practice, and in terms of behavior, appear to be aligned with principles, this means there has been genuine repentance.
+Once someone’s behavior has shifted, and they can rebel against their flesh, put the truth into practice, and in terms of behavior, appear to be aligned with principles, this means there has been genuine repentance.
 Then, bit by bit, they reach the point of being able to speak and act according to principles, completely conforming to the truth.
 This is when a change in life disposition begins.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three